 We offer gratitude for the land in this state called Oregon, for those who have cared for it throughout generations, and for the opportunity to grow, learn, work, and create community on this land.
 We respectfully acknowledge and honor all Indigenous communities throughout time and into the future and are grateful for their vibrant presence.
-We acknowledge that our offices are on the ancestral lands of the following Indigenous Peoples: Cowlitz, Multnomah, Confederated Tribes of Grand Ronde, Chelmela, Winefelly, Kalapuya, Nez Perce, Cayuse, Umatilla, Walla Walla, and the Confederated Tribes of Warm Springs.
+We acknowledge that our offices are on the ancestral lands of the following Indigenous Peoples: Cowlitz, Multnomah, Confederated Tribes of Grand Ronde, Chelmela, Winefelly, Kalapuya, Nez Perce, Cayuse, Umatilla, Walla Walla, Confederated Tribes of Siletz, and Confederated Tribes of Warm Springs.

 What is a Land Acknowledgment?